-PS 154 Brooklyn was designed and built under C.B.J.
+P.S.
+154 Brooklyn was designed and built under C.B.J.
 Snyder in 1908.
-This building exhibits many elements of historic character with which Snyder was known for.
-When this project came to us it was suffering from severe water infiltration.
-Some level of water damage was reported in every one of the 27 rooms of this school building.
-The damage was so widespread that it resulted in a full masonry restoration of all facades.
+The school building exhibits many elements of historic character with which Snyder was known for.
+For more than a century the building has served its purpose in serving the community.
+As a result, for its history and time served, the building acquired severe damage due to water infiltration.
+Hired by SCA, Nelligan White Architects conducted full scope reports finding damage in each of the 27 rooms of this school building.
+Widespread, the damage resulted in a full masonry restoration of all facades.

-Exploratory probes were utilized to investigate the depth of water damage within the masonry and structural elements.
-Several steps had to be taken in mitigating the perpetual water infiltration issue; Installation of a waterproof membrane and narrow drainage plane were applied to fully waterproof the building.
-The original terra cotta cornice had been removed at some point in the building’s history.
+Nelligan White Architects utilized exploratory probes to investigate the depth of water damage within the masonry and structural elements.
+Somewhere over years of damage repair, the original terra cotta cornice had been removed.
 The Cornice’s primary function is to shield the building from direct rain.
-Replacing the cornice and recreating the original architectural design was an important step to water proofing the building and restoring its architectural character.
-Other decorative architectural elements included in the rehabilitation were: terra cotta jack arches and sill above and below window openings, quoins, terra cotta pendants framing the main entryway, and a decorative limestone balcony.
+Several steps had to be taken by our talented Architects in mitigating the perpetual water infiltration issue; Installation of a waterproof membrane and narrow drainage plane were applied to fully waterproof the building.
+Replacing the cornice and recreating the original architectural design was an essential step in our team’s investigation to waterproofing the building and restoring its historic architectural character.
+Other decorative architectural elements included in the rehabilitation were: terra cotta jack arches and sills around window openings, quoins, terra cotta pendants framing the main entryway, and a decorative limestone balcony.